Location Of The Carcross Desert

 Vegetation Of The Carcross Desert

-Most of the plants which thrive in the Carcross Desert would not survive in a real desert plus they are quite rare in North America.
-One of the most interesting Baikal Sedge species which thrives here is only found in four different places in North America.
-Yukon Lupin which is distinguished by its silvery appearance is way more common in this part of the world.
-Other rare plants which grow in the dunes include Nelson’s needle-grass, Mutton Grass, and the Blue-eyed Mary.
+Most of the plants which thrive in the Carcross Desert would not survive in a real desert.
+Also, they are quite rare in North America.
+One of the most interesting Baikal Sedge species, the Carex sabulosa, which thrives here is only found in four different places in North America.
+Yukon lupine which is distinguished by its silvery appearance also grows in Carcross but is way more common.
+Other rare plants which grow in the dunes include Nelson’s needle-grass, mutton grass, and the blue-eyed Mary.

 The locals use the dunes for sandboarding in summer, and during winter they use the desert for snowboarding and cross-country skiing.
-Other summer activities which people enjoy on the desert include all-terrain vehicles, skydiving, and hiking.
-Numerous tourists groups use the desert for their off-road scenic visits.
+Other summer activities which people enjoy in the Carcross include all-terrain vehicles, skydiving, and hiking.
+Numerous tourist groups use the desert for their off-road scenic visits.
 The nearby Yukon and White Pass Route is a top-rated tourist attraction which brings many visitors to the area every year.

 Despite the Carcross Desert's claim, there is another desert in the world that begs to differ.
 Located in the KwaZulu province of South Africa, the Red Desert claims to be only 200 meters in diameter.
-Over-grazing was said to lead to the unusual appearance of this small desert, which is surrounded by the greenery of a nature reserve.
+Over-grazing was said to lead to the unusual appearance of this desert-like area, which is surrounded by the greenery of a nature reserve.